-Now that we have our BMR figured out, we can determine our Total Daily Energy Expenditure, or TDEE.
-This number will take into account movement and exercise as an additional requirement of calories.
+Now that you have your BMR figured out, you can determine your Total Daily Energy Expenditure, or TDEE.
+This number takes into account your movement and exercise as an additional requirement of calories.

-To calculate your TDEE value, you will multiply your BMR by a certain number based on your level of activity.
+To calculate your keto TDEE value, you will multiply your BMR by a number based on your level of activity.
 Here are the activity ranges.

 Now let’s get back to our example.
 Julia wants to start exercising more, but her busy schedule makes it tough.
-So for now, she is Sedentary.
-We already know her BMR, so now we just add in her multiplier to find her total daily calorie needs.
+So for now, she is classified as Sedentary.
+We already know her BMR, so now we just add in her multiplier to find her total daily caloric needs.